 The first thing he notices is that about ninety percent of the people in here are red-headed.
-The second thing he sees is that the dinner table isn't nearly enough to accommodate everyone in the room so there are mismatched chairs and tables scattered everywhere in the dining room and living room.
+The second thing he sees is that the dinner table isn't nearly big enough to accommodate everyone in the room, so there are mismatched chairs and tables scattered everywhere throughout the house.
 There are people sitting on counters and sofas and basically any square inch of free space they can find.

 Thirdly, everyone (literally everyone) swivels around to stare.
 They stop whatever they're doing and just gawk.
 A middle-aged red-haired man in a horrible maroon jumper starts spluttering on his turkey leg.
 His eyes flit around in fright and they eventually settle on the tips of his sneakers.

-The silence is agonizing and eventually a tall man with features scarily identical to Albus rises from his seat and hurries over.
+The silence is agonising and eventually a tall man with features scarily identical to Albus rises from his seat and hurries over.

 (He assumes this is the famous Mr. Harry Potter.)

 "Welcome!" he greets Scorpius, smiling.
 "Scorpius, right?
 Albus told me a lot about you."